IcramDoku/Simply/README.md

 # Simply

-This website will help you calcualte and manage your money better!
+This website will help you calculate and manage your money better!
 It is intended for beginner users.